Sellva3009/Fiverr/README.md

      - Created gig page and applied the styles

     - Listpage design
-     - Created Gigs, order and messages and message pages and its styles
+     - Created Gigs, order, messages and message pages (chat page) and its styles

+    - Add New Product page
+     - Created new product page and its styles